slowernews/wisdom-tldr/README.md

 ===
-###On wealth

-Being rich is not counting your money all day but having [freedom](#on-).

-> *'Some people are so poor, all they have is money.'*

-> *'It's nice to have a lot of money, but you know, you don't want to keep it around forever.
-I prefer buying things.
-Otherwise, it's a little like saving sex for your old age.' -- Warren Buffett*

-> *'you can spend your time making money but you cant spend your money making time.'*

-===
-###On success

-There is no shortcut to the top..
-Success is a castle that you build brick by brick.

-> *'Success is peace of mind which is a direct result of self-satisfaction in knowing you did your best to become the best you are capable of becoming.' -- John Woode*

-> *'Success doesn’t come to you.
-You go to it.' -- Marva Collins*

-===
 ###On managing luck

+Unless you’re winning, most of life will seem hideously unfair to you.<br>
-Luck / random is a pattern.
+But Luck is a pattern.
 Don't worry, the pendulum will swing back your way eventually.

 > *'«Random» usually means that you haven’t looked long enough to see a pattern emerge.'*